chuanqisun/htmaa-2025/src/posts/week-06/index.md

 2. Use the laser cutter to ablate the copper for the traces, using the holes for alignment.
 3. Use the mill again to cut the board's outline.

-I scaled the SVG to match the measured dimension in KiCad before applying it on top of drill holes.
+I scaled the SVG to match the measured dimension in KiCad before applying it on top of the drill holes.
 ![Alignment](./media/audio-02.webp)
 **Alignment**